Perhaps you’re tasked with rolling out a major software change in your organization, or you’re about to migrate all your documents to a new system.

 Endorse the vision

-It’s important the change is endorsed by the CEO and lead top-down by managers.
-As a team, they are key in removing roadblocks and smoothing out kinks along the way.
+It’s important the change is endorsed by the CEO and led top-down by managers.
+As team members, they are key in removing roadblocks and smoothing out kinks along the way.
 They also need to make it clear why the change is necessary and what happens if you don’t change to use the new software or technology.

 Be clear on budget and resources required